 - Principal Investigator:

-- Estimate differential effects of health IT on different racial and ethnic sub-populations.
+- Estimate the effects of health IT on racial and ethnic disparities in ambulatory care quality.
+(Upcoming)

 2012 Activities: Dr. Miller has assembled a project team and hired a research assistant to conduct the programming tasks.
 The project experienced some administrative delays in the first quarter, but Dr. Miller anticipates that the project will regain the original timeline in early 2013.
 As last self-reported in the AHRQ Research Reporting System, project progress and activities are mostly on track, though project budget funds are significantly underspent due to the delay.

 Preliminary Impact and Findings: This project has no findings to date.